igruk/flask-bot/README.md

 ![image](https://user-images.githubusercontent.com/88056536/233709354-b6e6096e-ff3c-4a11-9a79-bc42f130906d.png)

-When the "Registration" button is pressed, user is redirected to Telegram bot created using the aiogram library.
+When the "Registration" button is pressed, the user is redirected to the Telegram bot created using the Aiogram library.

 Telegram bot implements user registration by requesting necessary data.

-After registration, user can log in to their account page on the website.
+After registration, users can log in to their account page on the website.

-User's account page displays all available information about their Telegram account (name, username, profile picture).
+The user's account page displays all available information about their Telegram account (name, username, profile picture).

 User can also delete their account.

 ## Technologies Used

 - Flask
-- AIOgram
+- Aiogram
 - HTML 5
 - CSS 3
 - Bootstrap 5
+- JavaScript
 - SQLAlchemy

 ## Test Task